collocations.org

 keep up the good work

-The hotel manager thanked the staff for their efforts so far and told them to keep up the good work.
+The hotel manager thanked the staff and told them to keep up the good work.

 She never does a stroke of work.